Site icon The Mac Security Blog

 One of the most common uses for AirTags will probably be to find your keys.
 Most people misplace their keys from time to time, and this can be quite stressful, if you think you’ve lost them.
 You’ll be able to use the Find My app (or ask Siri) to see if you left your keys in the office, in the car, or at a friend’s house.

 AirTags leverage the huge network of iOS devices around the world.
 We did a test to see how well we could track an AirTag by mailing one.
-We found that there are enough postal employees with iPhones to keep tabs on the AirTag across a 150-trip, from pickup at a mailbox to delivery.
+We found that there are enough postal employees with iPhones to keep tabs on the AirTag across a 150-mile trip in the UK, from pickup at a mailbox to delivery.

 Read I Mailed an AirTag and Tracked Its Progress; Here’s What Happened.